Wan Zhener and Chenghua Emperor — Their Great Love with A Huge Age Difference

 Then he wanted to nominate Wan as his queen, but his mother strongly disagreed, because of Wan’s age, maid status, and ordinary appearance.

 Hence, Zhu Jianshen married Wu as his queen, a noble, young, beautiful girl that his parents chose for him.

-Wu, a gorgeous, pride girl, was quite upset about being neglected by the emperor.
+Wu, a gorgeous, proud girl, was quite upset about being neglected by the emperor.
 Soon after their marriage, Wu punished Wan for having behaved disrespectfully.

 This made the emperor furious.
 He fabricated a crime that Wu and her family never did and soon abolished Wu.

 Later, another elegant girl named Wang was nominated as queen.
-Since she already knew how much the Emperor loved Wan, she behaved quite modest and obedient to Wan.
+Since she already knew how much the Emperor loved Wan, she behaved quite modestly and obediently to Wan.

 Afterward, Wan was respected as the real queen in the royal palace.